MEMS sensors – building a world with intelligent objects

 Our aim is to use sensor technologies to enhance as many everyday objects as possible with context awareness and situational intelligence – in the spirit of Bosch “Invented for life.”

-Bosch brought a new generation of sensors that changed life as we know it with MEMS sensors.
+Bosch brought a new generation of sensors that changed life as we know it: MEMS sensors.
 Now, we are improving the technology for a new range of applications in an Economy of Things.